ivanov/kanten/README.md

-[ ] all configurable take defaults from ~/.config, but overwritten by params [x] configurable number of columns (via -w or --width) [x] automatically figure out size (for height, and number of columns) [ ] 'v' to edit the file (disabled for stdin?)
+[ ] all configurable take defaults from ~/.config, but overwritten by params [x] configurable number of columns (via -w or --width) [x] automatically figure out size (for height, and number of columns) [ ] allow settting height from command line
+[ ] implement :set commands (:set height, :set width) [ ] 'v' to edit the file (disabled for stdin?)
 [ ] open file to the right line (at least the top-left column's line [ ] on exit from editing, refresh the file in kanten
 [ ] run_wrapper to restore previous screen?
     - moar and bpython do this, i think
-[ ] dynamic resizing of width
+[ ] dynamic resizing of width (via + and - commands, perhaps)
-[x] param parsing (e.g. add --help)
+[ ] respond to sigwinch and re-do the number of columns [x] param parsing (e.g. add --help)
-[ ] hide the progress bar (ctrl-n is what zathura uses or something?)
+[x] hide the progress bar (ctrl-n is what zathura uses or something?)
+    [x] currently implemented via t
 [ ] add a parameter to disable progress bar
-[ ] add help dialog on ? and possibly h
+[ ] add help dialog on h
+    - not ? - that's reverse search, but h and H and F1
+    [x] easter egg planted
 [x] add : command mode
     [x] support :q
     [ ] support :f for file info